sankalp1999/Image_Captioning_With_Attention/README.md

 The [Caption Bot](https://share.streamlit.io/sankalp1999/image_captioning/main) takes your images and generates a caption in less than 40 words (even though a picture is worth a thousand words.....)

-Update: The app might be down due to exceeding resource limits.
-I am making changes to avoid that.
+The app might be down due to exceeding resource limits.(Low chance now since I have made changes)
+TODO:
+[-] Update the Results section.
+Fixed the evaluation function.
+Attained BLEU scores over Bleu1- 57 Bleu4 over 25.

 ---